wikimedia/pywikibot/pywikibot/README.rst

 **External software can be used with Pywikibot:**
   * Pydot, Pyparsing and Graphviz for use with interwiki_graph.py
   * PyMySQL to access MySQL database for use with pagegenerators.py
-  * google to access Google Web API for use with pagegenerators.py
+  * googlesearch-python to access Google Web API for use with pagegenerators.py

-Pywikibot makes use of some modules that are part of python, but that are not installed by default on some Linux distributions:

-  * python-xml (required to parse XML via SaX2)
-  * python-tkinter (optional, used by some experimental GUI stuff)

-You need to have at least Python version `3.8 <https://www.python.org/downloads/>`_ or newer installed on your computer to be able to run any of the code in this package.
+You need to have at least Python version `3.9 <https://www.python.org/downloads/>`_ or newer installed on your computer to be able to run any of the code in this package.
 Please refer the manual at mediawiki for further details and restrictions.